Muralidhar8/Calculator/README.md

-# CODSOFT
+# CALCULATOR
-CodSoft Internship Projects
+using HTML CSS and JAVASCRIPT